IAMconsortium/nomenclature/docs/user_guide/model-registration.rst

 Continuous Integration
 ----------------------

-In most cases, a model registration is submitted as a pull request to a project repository hosted on GitHub.
-As part of this, :func:`assert_valid_structure` (details can be found here: :ref:`cli`) is run automatically to ensure that the model registration is valid.
-Any regions that are, for example mentioned in a mapping but not defined will raise an error.
+When registering a model using a pull request to a project repository hosted on GitHub, a continuous-integration process for ensuring that the registration is consistent.

+The function :func:`assert_valid_structure` (details can be found here: :ref:`cli`) is executed automatically using a GitHub Actions workflow to ensure that the model registration is valid.
+For example, only regions defined in the *region* codelist can be used as targets for renaming or aggregation.